bhackel/Teams-Auto-Joiner/README.md

 Default is the discord join sound pitched down.

 - **window_width:**
 The window will be resized to this value.
-Must be an integer greater than 1200.
+Default 1116.

 - **window_height:**
 The window will be resized to this value.
-Must be an integer greater than 850.
+Default 764.

 ## Configuration options